opendatateam/udata/docs/rdf.md

 # RDF

-udata has built-in [RDF][] support allowing to both expose and harvest RDF metadata.
+udata has built-in [RDF][] support allowing it to both expose and harvest RDF metadata.
 It uses the [Data Catalog Vocabulary][dcat] (or [DCAT][]) as base vocabulary.

 ## Endpoints